thedynamiclinker/sudocode/bin/whoami.md

 1: No?

 0: Really?
-Ok that should have changed then.
+Ok that line should have felt different.

 1: How exactly?

-0: Just adding a mental todo item.
-Something we'll need to fix in your education.
+0: Just adding a mental note of something we need to cover later.
+Lots of thing we need to fix in your education.

 1: Can I have a hint?